rapid7/insightconnect-plugins/plugins/extractit/help.md

 #### Date Extractor

-This action extracts all Dates from a string or file.
+This action extracts all dates from a string or file.

 ##### Input